guardianproject/wind-repo/README.md

 To override the description, name, or summary, add those fields to the metadata _.yml_ file, and that will take precedence over what comes from the original source repos.

+## Adding map files

+To add more map files:

+* Edit the listing in `scripts/download-osmand-map-files.py`.
+* Add 512x512 PNG icon to `graphics/` using the same file name, but with `.png` appended.